Just like many of the other social media marketing platforms out there, LinkedIn plays very well with Content Marketing.

 You can learn more about creating Sponsored Updates, by reading this blog post.

 You’ll definitely want to give Sponsored Updates a go, at some point or another.
-Using them, Hubspot managed to drive 400% more leads, within their target audience.
+Using them, Hubspot managed to drive 400% more leads, within their potential customer base and target audience.

 Above, you can see some examples of their Sponsored Updates.

 LinkedIn can be one of the best ways to supercharge your B2B content marketing efforts.